Best Internet Providers in Austin, Texas

 For most households in Austin, Texas, Spectrum ranks as the best internet provider.
 With a wide availability to ATX residents, Spectrum's plans offer unlimited data and no contract requirements.
 That being said, service isn't available for Spectrum everywhere in Austin, so T-Mobile Home Internet and Google Fiber are also solid picks, depending on what's available in your area.

-We’ve also found the lowest prices and the speediest plans to help you break down your options.
-The cheapest internet plan in Austin is Astound Broadband’s 300Mbps connection, which is $25 per month with no data caps or monthly equipment fees.
-Kinetic by Windstream offers 8,000Mbps for $300 per month if you're hunting for the fastest speeds.
-Google Fiber, AT&T Fiber and Frontier also offer multi-gigabit plans if Kinetic by Windstream isn’t available at your address.
+We've also found the lowest prices and speediest plans to help you break down your options.
+The cheapest internet plan in Austin is Astound Broadband's 300Mbps connection, which is $20 a month with no monthly equipment fees or contract requirements.
+Google Fiber offers 8,000Mbps for $150 monthly if you're hunting for the fastest speeds.
+AT&T Fiber, Frontier and Astound Broadband also offer multi-gigabit plans if Google Fiber isn't available at your address.

 Our methodology